aliasaria/ohflow/OVERVIEW.md

 ![Example Workflow](/docs/img/workflow.png)

 A **node** is a single processing step in a workflow.
+Nodes have input and output ports.
 Nodes can be created and added to the library of available nodes.
 Every node must have _execution code_ which takes in an object as a parametter.
-Every execution step in a node outputs two things: 1) the new object after processing 2) The output node that represents the next step for the workflow to process
+Every execution step in a node outputs two things: 1) the new object after processing 2) The output port that represents the path of the next step for the workflow to process

 ![Example Node](/docs/img/node.png)